 Arts, Music and Culture

 Witness the vibrant culture celebrated in the towns’ many festivals and venues.
-In 2018 and 2019 Drogheda hosts Fleadh Cheoil na hÉireann, the largest traditional Irish music festival in the world.
-In 2018 over 500,000 visited the town and Drogheda is ready to once again welcome musicians, their families and visitors alike in 11-18 August 2019.
-To keep up to date with events, follow the Fleadh's website.
+In 2018 and 2019 Drogheda hosted Fleadh Cheoil na hÉireann, the largest traditional Irish music festival in the world.
+The town continues to showcase the best of talen from Ireland and further afield.

-The Drogheda Arts Festival is another popular annual event (1-6 May 2019).
+The Drogheda Arts Festival is another popular annual event.
 Set against the backdrop of the Boyne Valley’s cultural capital, Drogheda will be filled with artists both local and international, each daring to display, perform, exhibit and lay bare their work in an attempt to amuse, provoke, entertain and inspire you, their audience.
 Drogheda is home to many excellent venues for cultural events and exhibitions, including the Droichead Arts Centre, the Tommy Leddy Theatre and the Highlanes Gallery.

 The Irish Marimtime Festival and Drogheda Port